JohnathanMarkSmith/johnathanmarksmith.github.com/publications.md

 <h3>SpringSource – This Week in Spring<br>July 2013</h3>

+- Author of the article that was published on how to use Fongo and nosql unit to test Spring Data project with MongoDB, JUnit, Log4J.
 - Author of the article that was published on how to use Spring Data with MongoDB.

 <h3>SpringSource – This Week in Spring<br>June 2013</h3>